JorjaFox/library/content/posts/recaps/csi/assume-nothing.md

 The detectives hunt down a serial killer who has left a woman dead in a hotel room with her throat slit.
 The case turns to a double homicide when her husband is later found dead in his car.
 Nick jeopardizes the investigation when he discusses some of the case -- and it turns up on the local news.

-_Note: This episode is conlcuded in "All For Our Country"_
+_Note: This episode is concluded in "[All For Our Country](/library/recaps/csi/all-for-our-country)"_

 ## Quotes